-- 4.1 The roofscape is a prominent part of the conservation area.
-As a result of the landscape setting of the village, the land to the south of the main road falls away providing good views of the roofscape.
-The appraisal identifies several external key views in which the roofscape plays its part, but it is not possible to identify every important view within the appraisal and the roofscape is generally of importance throughout the conservation area. - 4.2 Other features such as chimneys, ridges and rainwater goods, add further interest to the roofscape in the village.
+- 4.1 The roofscape is a prominent part of the conservation area, as a result of the landscape setting of the village, being within a valley with views down onto the village possible from the surrounding ridges of higher ground.
+The appraisal identifies several key views in which the roofscape plays its part, but it is not possible to identify every important view within the appraisal and the roofscape is generally of importance throughout the conservation area.
+This is particularly true of views from significant elevated positions such as the mine remains at Bowhay Lane.
+The continual frontage of the main street and its enclosed nature means that the roofslopes are not particularly prominent from the main street, however as side streets slope away from the main street the roofscape here is more prominent. - 4.2 Other features such as chimneys, ridges and rainwater goods add further interest to the roofscape in the town.
 The main roofing material is slate, often imported from Wales although some examples from Devon and Cornwall (Delabole).